K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 - Installs BOSH2 based BOSH.
 - Installation of PaaS-TA AP is operated at Inception where BOSH was installed.
-- BOSH LOGIN is performed for PaaS-TAAP installation.
+- BOSH LOGIN is performed for PaaS-TA AP installation.

 <br>